 If you just want somewhere simple and affordable, ClinkNOORD is ideal.
 Located in the Overhoeks district near Amsterdam Centraal Station, this youth hostel has everything a backpacker could need, including a kitchen, library, and cafe.
 For other hostel recommendations in Amsterdam, see our dedicated Amsterdam hostel guide.

 For more accommodation options in Amsterdam check out Booking.com.
 They continuously offer the best rates and their custom service is on point.

 The Perfect 3-Day Amsterdam Itinerary

 You’ll have no trouble filling a few days with sightseeing in Amsterdam.
 What’s difficult is working out how to experience the best of Amsterdam in just a few days.
 Unfortunately, the best things to do in Amsterdam are not all conveniently crammed into one part of the city.
 To get the most from your visit, you’ll want to travel right across Amsterdam, from the city center to neighborhoods like Jordaan, the Museum Quarter, and the Red Light District.

 However, before we get to our Amsterdam itinerary, we just wanted to remind you to purchase travel insurance.
 You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.

 Moving on from that, let’s get to our Amsterdam travel itinerary.
 With it as your guide, you’ll understand exactly what to do in Amsterdam in 3 days to make the most of your trip.

-Recommendation: Save time and money with the Go City Amsterdam Pass.
+Recommendation: Save time and money with the Go City All-Inclusive Pass.
 With this card you not only get to visit Amsterdam’s world-class museums and attractions for free, but you also get to enjoy a free canal cruise.
-Unlike many other city cards, the Go City Amsterdam Pass is an amazing value and we highly recommend buying it for your trip to Amsterdam.

 Amsterdam Itinerary: Day 1